renansan/slimming/README.md

 The `grunt-contrib-imagemin` module works with major formats: JPG, PNG, GIF and SVG.
 It provides some options for the compression, see [the module documentation](//github.com/gruntjs/grunt-contrib-imagemin) for more details.

-Once you have installed both Node.js (and npm) and Grunt, you need to run `npm install` on the Agile Image Optimizer directory to install the `grunt-contrib-imagemin` module.
+Once you have installed both Node.js (and npm) and Grunt, you need to run `npm install` on the Slimming directory to install the `grunt-contrib-imagemin` module.

 ## How it Works